itdxer/neupy/site/docs/layers/basics.rst

     :align: center
     :alt: Feedforward connections in NeuPy

 You can see from the figure above that each layer with activation function defines dense connection.
-In NeuPy you can define dense connections between layers within activation function for simplicity.
-We can separate layer into to other layers that apply simplier operations.
+The NeuPy combines layer that applies linear transformation with non-linear activation function into one layer.
+It's possible to break down this layer into two separate operations.

 .. code-block:: python